-- 1. The Chairman. - 2.
-The Executive Member The Honorary Director of the Committee in Postgraduate Medical Education. - 3.
-The following members of the Academic Staff ex officio: The Dean and Chairman of the Faculty of Medicine, the Heads of all Schools and Professors in the Faculty of Medicine, the Professors of Medical Microbiology and Medical Biochemistry in the Faculty of Biological Sciences, and such other members of the Faculty (maximum of four) who may be elected from time to time to hold office for a period of two years. - 4.
-A representative of each of the Royal Colleges in the medical field in Australia, and a representative of the Australian Medical Association. - 5.
-The Chairmen of Postgraduate Committees appointed by teaching and associated hospitals of the University of New South Wales ex officio. - 6.
-The Chairman of the Health Commission of New South Wales or a nominee. - Such other members of the medical or allied health professions as may from time to time be elected by the Faculty of Medicine.
+1. The Chairman.

+2. The Executive Member - The Honorary Director of the Committee in Postgraduate Medical Education.

+3. The following members of the Academic Staff ex officio: The Dean and Chairman of the Faculty of Medicine, the Heads of all Schools and Professors in the Faculty of Medical Biochemistry in the Faculty of Biological Sciences, and such other members of the Faculty (maximum of four) who may be elected from time to time to hold office for a period of two years.

+4. A representative of each of the Royal Colleges in the medical field in Australia, and a representative of the Australian Medical Association.

+5. The Chairmen of Postgraduate Committees appointed by teaching and associated hospitals of the University of New South Wales ex officio.

+6. The New South Wales Minister of Health or a nominee.

+7. Such other members of the medical or allied health professions as may from time to time be elected by the Faculty of Medicine.